AirPods: 5th generation

+Apple announced the fifth generation on September 9, 2026.
+They feature improved active noise cancellation and voice isolation, and IP57 dust and water resistance.
+A higher-end version features a charging case with a speaker for Find My tracking, compatibility with Qi and Apple Watch chargers, volume adjusting gestures to the AirPods' stems and a longer battery life.

+The model numbers for the fifth-generation AirPods are A3531, A3532, A3533 A3439, A3440 and A3441.

 Technical specifications

 Compatibility

 AirPods are compatible with any device that supports Bluetooth 4.0 or higher, including Android and Windows devices, although certain features such as automatic switching between devices are only available on Apple devices using iCloud.

 The first-generation AirPods are fully compatible with iPhone, iPad, and iPod touch models with iOS 10 or later, Apple Watch models with watchOS 3 or later, and Mac models with macOS Sierra or later.

 The second-generation AirPods are fully compatible with devices running iOS 12.2 or later, macOS Mojave 10.14.4 or later, and watchOS 5.2 or later.

 The third-generation AirPods are fully compatible with devices running iOS 15.1 or later, iPadOS 15.1 or later, macOS Monterey 12.0 or later, and watchOS 8.1 or later.

 The AirPods 4 are fully compatible with devices running iOS 18 or later, iPadOS 18 or later, macOS Sequoia 15.0 or later, and watchOS 11 and later.